This is a service philosophy I learnt while working with AIR CANADA. It is mentioned in their theme song on Customer Care.

 Anita could have gone like a horse with her blinds on and approached the supervisor to decide on whom to upgrade.
 They could have had a discussion, worked a quick contest and come with the 'upgrade' winner.
 Instead she decided to use her discretion, save time, balance customer satisfaction to company's policy.
 She decided on behalf of her company.
 She was confident that her decision would not be considered wrong by her supervisor.

 Empowerment also means Act then React.
 It is important to get your act together and ensure satisfaction of that customer in front of you.
 Do whatever it takes to provide exceptional service and see him off - Satisfied.
-We can later react, analyze situations, work out justifications and learn from the experience.
+We can later react, analyse situations, work out justifications and learn from the experience.

 While empowerment is critical to a successful service strategy, it is also the most difficult, for any company to implement.
 Some of the important reasons for this would be -